-In the interest of satisfactory and sustainable drainage
+In the interest of satisfactory and sustainable drainage and to accord with Core Strategy Policy SP15.

 19. No piped discharge of surface water from the application site shall take place until works to provide a satisfactory outfall, other than the existing local public sewerage, for surface water have been completed in accordance with details submitted to and approved by the Local Planning Authority.